 Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

-Mavyret is set up in direct completion with Gilead’s pan-genotype Hep C drug Epclusa.
+AbbVie created Mavyret as a direct competitor to Gilead’s pan-genotype Hep C drug Epclusa.

-This lower price and huge savings immediately meant that USA based health insurance companies, and national health services around the world, had their doctors prescribing Mavyret for treating all genotypes of Hep C where they had previously prescribed Epclusa or Harvoni.
+This lower price immediately meant that USA based health insurance companies, and national health services around the world, had their doctors prescribing Mavyret for treating all genotypes of Hep C where they had previously prescribed Epclusa or Harvoni, even though it was not quite as effective.

 Aside from the issue of price, controversy has revolved around the question of which drug is actually better for treating Hepatitis C, Mavyret or Epclusa?
 And where do Harvoni and Sofosbuvir + Daclatasvir fit into the equation of treatment options?